 What mortgage application fees should you expect to pay when submitting an application?
 This can depend on your mortgage lender and the type of home loan you get.
-However, there are 3 primary mortgage application fees that are common throughout prospective lending institutions.
-These fees may be lumped together as one cost or detailed individually.
-That’s why it’s important to evaluate fees when you compare mortgage lenders.
+Buying a home isn’t just about the asking price.
+The list of mortgage application fees associated with purchasing a home are extensive and can vary depending on your mortgage lender and the type of home loan you get.
+Mortgage application fees are required to cover the costs of the loan approval process.
+These fees may be lumped together as one cost or detailed individually, and some are required up front, so it’s important to evaluate how and when you will be charged as you compare mortgage lenders.

 Most Common Mortgage Application Fees